Regulations for The Bachelor of Veterinary Science - BVSc

 Unsatisfactory academic progress

-17. For candidates enrolled in the Degree of Bachelor of Veterinary Science, any one of the following will lead to permanent exclusion from that qualification:
+17. For candidates enrolled in the Degree of Bachelor of Veterinary Science, any one of the following will lead to exclusion from that qualification:

-(a) failure of the first semester of the professional phase of the programme;
+(a) failure of the first semester of the Professional Phase of the programme;

 (c) failure of any two years of the programme